Hard Water · El Cajon, CA

 • A plumber mentioned scale buildup inside your pipes or at fixture connections

-We usually schedule the free in-home water test in El Cajon within a few business days.
-The test takes about an hour, a technician tests your actual water and shows you the results in plain terms, and a real person answers the phone, not a dispatcher.
+The free in-home water test takes about an hour.
+A technician tests your actual water at the tap and shows you the results in plain terms, and a real person answers the phone when you call to book it, not a dispatcher.

 How hard is San Diego water?